Modeling Scintillation Photon Transport and Reconstruction Algorithms for the Time-of-Flight Detector in the T2K Neutrino Experiment: Waveform Parametrization and Time Reconstruction

 leading to the solution of a second order polynomial :

-Actually, several thresholds can be applied, enabling the determination of the potential variation of the slope of the rising edge of the waveform, which varies with the distance from the particle entry point in the detector to the readout end.
-This method, which condenses waveform information into a compact formula, has proven to be stable and reliable, yielding slightly better results than standard fractions based on raw waveform constant threshold methods and local waveform interpolations.
+This method, which condenses the waveform information into a compact formula, has proven to be stable and reliable, yielding slightly better results than standard constant-threshold or local-interpolation methods applied to the raw waveform.

-The mean and RMS of the fitted $A_n$ values obtained for different positions in the single bar setup are shown in Fig.~\ref{fig:A_mean} and \ref{fig:A_rms}.
-The results are consistent regardless of the side readout.
+The mean and RMS of the fitted $A_n$ values obtained at different positions along the single-bar setup are shown in Figs.~\ref{fig:A_mean} and \ref{fig:A_rms}.
+A comparison with the simulation predictions is discussed in Sec.~\ref{Sec:DataSimComp}.
+The results are consistent independent of the readout side.
 The correlation between the various $A_N$ parameters is illustrated in Fig.~\ref{fig:Fit2D}.
 It is observed that parameters $A_2$ and $A_3$ exhibit a strong positive correlation, whereas $A_4$ and $A_5$ demonstrate a strong anti-correlation.
 This behaviour is an artefact of the definition of the modified Gaussian width, where $t - A_1$ is always negative for $t < A_1$ and always positive for $t > A_1$.
 In both cases, if one width parameter increases the other has the tendency to decrease.
 The rest of the parameter show a mild or null correlation.
 We can observe that none of the parameters show a large correlation with $A_0$ pointing to a good decoupling between the amplitude and the shape of the signal.

-Based on the waveform adjustment results, we can calculate the signal's rise time and its dependence on the distance to the sensor.
-The temporal difference between the 10\% and 40\% cut-off points is shown in the Fig.~\ref{fig:RiseTime}.
+Based on the waveform fitting results, we can calculate the signal's rise time and its dependence on the distance to the sensor.
+The difference between the times obtained with $\tau = 10\%$ and $\tau = 40\%$ threshold values is shown in Fig.~\ref{fig:RiseTime}.
 The rise time increases slightly and linearly up to 160~cm.
 This increase is associated with the average time of photons reaching the sensor, which increases with distance due to angular dispersion.
-Beyond 160 cm, there is a change of the slope as a result of the superposition of light reflected from the opposite end to the sensor as it will be described below.
-Starting from 180~cm, the value begins to decrease because the incident and reflected light almost perfectly overlap in time.
+Beyond 160~cm, there is a change of the slope as a result of the superposition of light reflected from the opposite end to the sensor as it will be described below.
+Starting from 180~cm, the value begins to decrease because the arrival times of the incident and reflected light start to overlap.